 The Marine Conservation and Management Minor focuses on marine vertebrates, conservation science, and management of living marine resources.
 You can earn this minor in Marine Conservation and Management through a combination of Oregon State's Ecampus, Hatfield Marine Science Center and the main campus in Corvallis, Oregon.
-This minor may be added to the BS in Fisheries and Wildlife Sciences degree.
+This minor may be added to the BS in Fisheries, Wildlife, and Conservation Sciences degree.

 Marine Conservation and Management MinorThis minor requires a minimum of 27 credit hours divided between a core requirement (14 credits) and electives (13 credits).
 The core is organized around the three main themes in OSU’s strategic plan of a healthy planet, healthy economy, and healthy people.
 The elective section is broken into two groups of courses, one on species and habitats, the other one experiential learning and skills.
 A series in general biology equivalent to the BI 221, 222, 223, *Principles of Biology or BI 204, 205, 206, *Introductory Biology is a recommended prerequisite to the Marine Conservation and Management Minor.

 Learn more about the Ecampus Marine Conservation and Management Minor.

 - Student can incorporate social information in fisheries and wildlife management.
 In the case of this minor, with an emphasis on marine ecosystems.